theislab/scib/README.md

 ![Workflow](./figure.png)

-We created the python module `scIB` to streamline the integration process and to integrate it into a scanpy workflow.
-Furthermore, we created an environment to allow easy integration of R integration methods into the scanpy workflow.
+We created the python package `scIB` to streamline the integration process and to integrate it into a scanpy workflow.
+Additionally, we created an environment to allow easy integration of R integration methods into the scanpy workflow.

+Furthermore, the package allows for evaluation of integration quality of different datasets if cell type annotations are present using our novel metrics.

-The scib python module is in the folder scIB.
+The `scIB` python package is in the folder scIB.
 It can be installed using `pip install -e .` run in the root directory.
 R helper functions for R integration methods can be found in the `R` directory.
 The `scripts` folder contains scripts for preparing the data, running the methods, postprocessing and calculation of the metrics.
 The `notebooks` folder contains jupyter notebooks for testing and demonstrating functions of the `scIB` package as well as notebooks